banga/git-split-diffs/README.md

 ## Usage

 This currently requires `node` version 12 or newer to run.

+Text coloring is implemented using Chalk which supports [various levels of color](https://github.com/chalk/chalk#supportscolor).
+If Chalk is producing fewer colors than your terminal supports, try overriding Chalk's detection using a variation of the `--color` flag, e.g. `--color=16m` for true color.
+See Chalk's documentation or [this useful gist on terminal support](https://gist.github.com/XVilka/8346728) if issues persist.

 ### Install globally